 Rio de Janeiro tax assessment-In the year ended December 31, 2006, the state tax authorities of Rio de Janeiro in Brazil issued to one of our subsidiaries tax assessments on equipment imported into the state in connection with our operations, resulting from a preliminary finding by these authorities that our record keeping practices were deficient.
-At March 31, 2018, the aggregate tax assessment was for BRL 534 million, equivalent to approximately \$162 million, including interest and penalties.
-In September 2006, we filed an initial response refuting these tax assessments, and, in September 2007, the state tax authorities confirmed that they believe the tax assessments are valid.
+In September 2006, we filed an initial response refuting these tax assessments, and, in September 2007, the state tax authorities confirmed that they believed the tax assessments were valid.
 On September 27, 2007, we filed an appeal with the state Taxpayer's Council contesting the assessments.
-In November 2017, the Third Chamber of the Taxpayer's Council for administrative proceedings ruled in our favor on the validity of the initial tax claims.
-The ruling is subject to appeal by the state tax authorities.
+In November 2017, the Third Chamber of the Taxpayer's Council for administrative proceedings ruled in our favor with regard to one of the tax assessments.
+In June 2018, the state tax authorities appealed against only a portion of this case, thus rendering greater than BRL 500 million, equivalent to approximately \$130 million, of the tax assessments closed in our favor.
+At June 30, 2018, the Taxpayer's Council has yet to rule on the aggregate remaining tax assessment of BRL 41 million, equivalent to approximately \$11 million.
 While we cannot predict or provide assurance as to the final outcome of these proceedings, we do not expect it to have a material adverse effect on our condensed consolidated statement of financial position, results of operations or cash flows.

-Nigerian Cabotage Act litigation-In October 2007, three of our subsidiaries were each served a Notice and Demand from the Nigeria Maritime Administration and Safety Agency, imposing a two percent surcharge on the value of all contracts performed by us in

-Nigeria pursuant to the Coastal and Inland Shipping (Cabotage) Act 2003 (the "Cabotage Act").
+Nigerian Cabotage Act litigation-In October 2007, three of our subsidiaries were each served a Notice and Demand from the Nigeria Maritime Administration and Safety Agency, imposing a two percent surcharge on the value of all contracts performed by us in Nigeria pursuant to the Coastal and Inland Shipping (Cabotage) Act 2003 (the "Cabotage Act").
 Our subsidiaries each filed an originating summons in the Federal High Court in Lagos challenging the imposition of this surcharge on the basis that the Cabotage Act and associated levy is not applicable to drilling rigs.
 The respondents challenged the competence of the suits on several procedural grounds.
 The court upheld the objections and dismissed the suits.
 In December 2010, our subsidiaries filed a new joint Cabotage Act suit.
 While we cannot predict or provide assurance as to the outcome of these proceedings, we do not expect the proceedings to have a material adverse effect on our condensed consolidated statement of financial position, results of operations or cash flows.